 Record of Site Condition forms

-If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form, not the AEP version.
+If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form, not the Alberta government's version.
 For more information, contact the AER.

 - Phase 2 ESA report for initial intrusive site investigation to screen for contaminants